Big-Onche/Cube-Conflict/docs/licenses/readme_cubeconflict_en.txt

 Every license is in "licenses" folder.

-"licenses/libraries" are for every library used in the game.
+"docs/licenses/libraries" are for every library used in the game.
-"licenses/licenses_3dmodels.txt" contains a database of each 3D asset used in the game and a ref to its respective license.
+"docs/licenses/licenses_3dmodels.txt" contains a database of each 3D asset used in the game and a ref to its respective license.
-"licenses/licenses_images.txt" contains a database of each image/texture used in the game and a ref to its respective license.
+"docs/licenses/licenses_images.txt" contains a database of each image/texture used in the game and a ref to its respective license.
-"licenses/licenses_songs.txt" contains a database of each music used in the game and a ref to its respective license.
+"docs/licenses/licenses_songs.txt" contains a database of each music used in the game and a ref to its respective license.
-"licenses/licenses_sounds.txt" contains a database of each sound effect used in the game and a ref to its respective license.
+"docs/licenses/licenses_sounds.txt" contains a database of each sound effect used in the game and a ref to its respective license.

-"licenses/licenses_certificates" contains every license certificate for any content used in the game, referred to in each database.
+"docs/licenses/licenses_certificates" contains every license certificate for any content used in the game, referred to in each database.

 DEPENDENCIES
 =============

 Cube Conflict uses Tesseract (http://tesseract.gg) as game engine.
-See "licences/readme_tesseract.txt"
+See "readme_tesseract.txt"

 The included enet network library is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.